-Below is an overview of previous bird flu infections on commercial poultry farms in the Netherlands in 2020/2021.
+Below is an overview of bird flu infections on commercial poultry farms in the Netherlands from October 2020 - September 2021.

 |Location||Type of farm||Number of animals||Type||Date test result|